 Free software for simulation and modeling

-Third-party items such as binary executables, including runtime libraries as well as shared libraries, are used in accordance with the terms of the End User License Agreement for the respective item.
+Third party software components, such as binary executables, including runtime libraries, and shared libraries, are subject to the terms of the end user license agreement for the applicable item.

 There are four freedoms that every user should have: